reaper699/lisk-docs/UpgradeSteps.md

 ### 1. Upgrade Lisk

-Copy and paste the following commands into your terminal of choice on the node to be upgrade.
+Copy and paste the following commands into your terminal of choice on the node to be upgraded.
 Follow the section that applies for the network the node will connect to.

 **Mainnet**